Best Instant Pot Stuffed Peppers

 Recipe variations and add-ins:

-• Beans: As an alternative, add more protein by stirring in some black beans or pinto beans into the filling.
+• Beans: As an alternative, I add more protein by stirring in some black beans or pinto beans into the filling.

 • Hawaiian peppers: Use chopped ham instead of beef and add some chopped pineapples for a tropical touch.